trailofbits/algo/README.md

 ## Included Roles

-Ansible scripts are organized into roles, each of which provides one discrete set of functionality.
+Ansible scripts are organized into roles.
 The roles used by Algo are described in detail below.

 ### Required Roles